nasa/cumulus/docs/deployment/README.md

 ### Deploy the Cumulus Message Adapter layer

-**Note:**: If you are deploying in an NGAP environment, you should be able to use the existing Cumulus Message Adapter layer deployed in your environment.
+**Note:** If you are deploying in an NGAP environment, you should be able to use the existing Cumulus Message Adapter layer deployed in your environment.

 The [Cumulus Message Adapter (CMA)](./../workflows/input_output.md#cumulus-message-adapter) is necessary for interpreting the input and output of Cumulus workflow steps.
 The CMA is now integrated with Cumulus workflow steps as a Lambda layer.